 |LARGE FLYING SAUCER|

+No asteroids game is complete without the presence of flying saucers.
 This bad boy flies across the screen and shoots at you.
 Fortunately, it's fairly slow moving (at least on lower levels) and, being large, is relatively easy to hit.
+Navigation also isn't their strong point and they'll often collide with asteroids and destroy themselves.

 When I say it shoots at you, what I really mean is it shoots.
-If you happen to be in the way of one of those shots, so much the better, but it doesn't really bother with aiming.
+If you happen to be in the way of one of those shots, so much the better, but it doesn't really bother with aiming until you've got further into the game.

 |SMALL FLYING SAUCER|

 This is the sort of stunted evil twin of the large flying saucer.
-Like its more girthsome sibling, it flies across the screen and shoots at you, only this one really does shoot at you, rather than at random.
-It also moves a lot faster and is harder to shoot back on account of being smaller.
+Like its more girthsome sibling, it flies across the screen and shoots at you, only this one really does shoot at you quite accurately, rather than at random.
+It also moves a lot faster and is harder to destroy on account of being smaller.

-Unapologetically inspired by the star in Spacewar!, arguably the first real video game, these suckers drift across the screen exerting a gravitational pull on every object on the screen.
+Not something I've seen implemented this way in an asteroids game before, and unapologetically inspired by the star in Spacewar! - arguably the first real video game - these suckers drift across the screen exerting a gravitational pull on every object on the screen.

 They come in three sizes: small, medium, and large, with the large being the most hazardous.